CURIS Portable Foggers—Ambulance Disinfection has Never Been Easier

 How do we know CURIS makes a difference for ambulance fogging?

-To measure the effect of ambulance disinfection on the workforce, absentee rates Dougherty County EMS were compared to neighboring counties, demonstrating an astounding difference—just 4% for Dougherty County EMS compared to 37% for its neighboring EMS, despite Dougherty County having one of the highest rates of COVID in the nation at that time.
+To measure the effect of ambulance disinfection on the workforce, absentee rates in Dougherty County EMS were compared to neighboring counties, demonstrating an astounding difference—just 4% for Dougherty County EMS compared to 37% for its neighboring EMS, despite Dougherty County having one of the highest rates of COVID in the nation at that time.
 Request our case study.

 With CURIS System, Decontaminating Ambulances Has Never Been Easier